kilianpaquier/go-builder-generator/README.md

       --package-name string    defines a specific package name instead of '--dest', '-d' directory name.
 Only available when generating files in another directory
   -p, --prefix string          specific prefix to apply on setter functions
-      --return-copy            returns a copy of the builder each time a setter function is called -s, --structs strings        struct names to generate builders on (they must be contained in given input file) --validate-func string   validate function name to be executed in Build, must have the signature 'func () error' and associated to built struct
+      --return-copy            returns a copy of the builder each time a setter function is called -s, --structs strings        struct names to generate builders on (they must be contained in given input file).
+Multiple elements may be given by separating them with a comma or by providing multiple times the flag.
+      --validate-func string   validate function name to be executed in Build, must have the signature 'func () error' and associated to built struct

 Global Flags: